jeeliz/jeelizFaceFilter/README.md

 const faceFilter = require('./lib/jeelizFaceFilter.module.js').JEELIZFACEFILTERAPI;

 faceFilter.init({
-  //you can also provide the canvas directly
+  // you can also provide the canvas directly
-  //using the canvas property instead of canvasId:
+  // using the canvas property instead of canvasId:
   canvasId: 'jeeFaceFilterCanvas',
-  NNCPath: '../../../neuralNets/', //path to JSON neural network model (NN_DEFAULT.json by default)
+  NNCPath: '../../../neuralNets/', // path to JSON neural network model (NN_DEFAULT.json by default)
   callbackReady: function(errCode, spec){
     if (errCode){
       console.log('AN ERROR HAPPENS.
 ERROR CODE =', errCode);